coralogix/terraform-coralogix-aws/modules/firehose-logs/README.md

 ### Examples
 Examples can be found under the [firehose-logs examples directory](https://github.com/coralogix/terraform-coralogix-aws/tree/master/examples/firehose-logs)

-## Override Coralogix applicationName
+## Override Coralogix applicationName and subsystemName
-The application name by default is the firehose delivery stream name, but it can be overriden by setting an environment variable called `application_name`.
+The application name and subsystem name by default is the firehose delivery stream arn and name, but it can be overriden by setting an environment variable called `application_name` and `subsystem_name`.

 # Coralogix account region
 The coralogix region variable accepts one of the following regions: